I have traveled extensively throughout the US for many years and enjoy helping people to make the most of their RV vacations.

 - real estate and

-This way, if you’re traveling and a fire, tornado, flood or other hazard strikes your home while you’re gone or any RVers who are with you on the road, you’ll have what you need to deal with serious issues that may occur.
+This way, if you’re traveling and a fire, tornado, flood or other hazard strikes your home while you’re gone, you’ll have what you need to be able to deal with serious issues that may occur in the event you cannot get home quickly.

 Keeping a hard copy of people’s names and addresses can be very helpful while you’re away from home.